Reviews You Can Rely On

 Credit: Ian McEleney

 This design creates a possible problem.
 Even if you're careful, a zipper will occasionally snag.
 When that happens, there is always a chance that the teeth will get misaligned or the zipper slider will pop off from one side.
-With most bags just restart the slider at the pins.
-But if misalignment occurs in the backcountry with the The North Face Cat's Meow or Therm-a-Rest Hyperion, it could be impossible to restart the zipper or close the bag properly.
+With most bags, just restart the slider at the pins.
+But if misalignment occurs in the backcountry with the The North Face Cat's Meow or Therm-a-Rest Hyperion, restarting the zipper or closing the bag properly could be impossible.
 Furthermore, fixing a misaligned zipper will likely require cutting it off the bag, realigning the teeth, and sewing it back together.

 backpacking sleeping bag - the pins at the bottom of most zippers (center) are necessary to get...

 The pins at the bottom of most zippers (center) are necessary to get it restarted if the teeth become misaligned.
-Unfortunately, the Sea to Summit Spark II (left, discontinued) and Thermarest Hyperion (right) both lack these important pins.
+Unfortunately, the bags on the left and right both lack these important pins.

 Credit: Jack Cramer